-The TRMM Microwave Imager (TMI) was a multi-channel passive microwave radiometer that flew on TRMM.
+The TRMM Microwave Imager (\TMI\) was a multi-channel passive microwave radiometer that flew on TRMM.
 The TMI provided vertical and horizontal polarization values for 10.65, 19.35 21.3, 37.0, and 85.5 GHz frequencies (except only vertical at 21) with conical scanning, similar to the SSMI.
-The channels had effective fields of view that varied from 4.6x6.9 km for the 85 GHz (oval due to the slanted viewing angle intersecting the surface at 51°) to 29.1x55.2 km for the 10 GHz.
+The channels had effective fields of view that varied from $4.6 \times 6.9$ km for the 85 GHz (oval due to the slanted viewing angle intersecting the surface at 51°) to 29.1×55.2 km for the 10 GHz.
 Consequently, the 85 GHz was undersampled near nadir, and all other channels are more or less oversampled.
 At the swath edge even the 85.5 GHz was oversampled.

 The TMI was an operational sensor, so the data record suffered the usual gaps in the record due to processing errors, down time on receivers, etc. There were outages for an operational anomaly in May 2000 and the boost to a higher orbit during the first part of August 2001.
 The TMI continued to be operated during the descent of TRMM following fuel exhaustion in July 2014, until passivation (shutdown of the satellite) on 8 April 2015.
-There was some effect due to a gradually changing Earth Incidence Angle (EIA) of the sensor, but the retrievals are considered useful.
+During the descent there was some effect due to a gradually changing Earth Incidence Angle (EIA) of the sensor, but the retrievals are considered useful.

-The 35° inclination provided nominal TMI coverage over the latitudes 40°N-S, although limitations in retrieval techniques limit the accuracy, or even availability, of precipitation estimates in cases of cold land or sea ice (which is unlikely in this latitude range).
+The 35° inclination provided nominal TMI coverage over the latitudes 40°N-S, although limitations in retrieval techniques curtail the accuracy, or even availability, of precipitation estimates in cases of frozen surface (which is unlikely in this latitude range).